 Denver!
 It is day 7 of the Starz Denver Film Festival and I am all in!
 I have watched a total of 15 movies thus far (pass the eye drops, please) and here are some of my favorites to date: Tu Dors Nicole, The Tribe, The Midnight Swim, Red Army, Wild, and Imber’s Left Hand.
-We’re at the official halfway point of the festival, and to celebrate this momentous milestone we’ve got some more #SDFF37 insider tips from Artistic Director, Brit Withey.
+We’re at the official halfway point of the festival and to celebrate this momentous milestone, we’ve got some more #SDFF37 insider tips from Artistic Director, Brit Withey.

 Every year during the fest, I am always so curious to hear what Brit is into.
-While his selections can be a bit polarizing at times, they also represent what film festivals are all about: exposing yourself to something unique, something that will definitely stick with you, and something that you may never have the chance to see on a big screen again.
+While his selections can be a bit polarizing at times, they also represent what film festivals are all about: exposing yourself to something unique, something that will definitely stick with you, and something that you may never have the chance to see on the big screen again.
 So while the festival clock is ticking, there are still so many films yet to be screened, including a large number of offbeat foreign gems and several that Brit mentions below.

 Do yourself a favor and buy a ticket (or two), even if you don’t know what you’re getting into.
 My guess is that you’ll be looking forward to doing the same next year.